 2018 Intergenerational Art Program at Ring House

-The Intergenerational Art Program at Charles E. Smith Life Communities in Rockville offers high school and college students an opportunity to support older adults as they create beautiful works of abstract art.
-Volunteers enjoy the satisfaction of forming a relationship with an older adult, while gaining valuable experience that prepares them for careers in such fields as art education, art therapy, psychology or social work.
+The Intergenerational Art Program at Charles E. Smith Life Communities in Rockville offered high school and college students an opportunity to support older adults as they created beautiful works of abstract art.
+Volunteers enjoyed the satisfaction of forming a relationship with an older adult, while gaining valuable experience that prepares them for careers in such fields as art education, art therapy, psychology or social work.

-During the six-week program, each student is paired with an older adult with some cognitive challenges.
-Each week, the partners work on a different art project in a small-group setting.
-The sessions culminate in an exhibition celebrating the artists’ accomplishments.
+During the six-week program, students were paired with older adults and worked each week on a different art project.
+The program culminated in an exhibition celebrating the artists’ accomplishments, pictured below.